Videndum (LON:VID) Stock Price Down 22.3% – Here’s Why

-A number of analysts have weighed in on VID shares.
-Shore Capital reissued a “hold” rating on shares of Videndum in a report on Friday, December 13th.
-Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 425 ($5.37) price objective on shares of Videndum in a research report on Monday, December 16th.
+Several brokerages recently issued reports on VID.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 425 ($5.37) price objective on shares of Videndum in a research note on Monday, December 16th.
+Shore Capital reiterated a “hold” rating on shares of Videndum in a research note on Friday, December 13th.

 Videndum Company Profile